Best Raspberry Pi Kits for Retro Gaming (2025 Buyer’s Guide)

 Troubleshooting Slow Performance

 Game-Specific Issues: Some Nintendo 64 and PlayStation games require specific emulator cores or custom settings for optimal performance.
+Check RetroPie wiki for game-specific configurations.

 Recommended Power Supplies